karam94/git-football-transfers/README.md

 These terms will be referred to within the crashcourse, so it's important you have a rough idea what they mean.
 If you still feel confused, they'll make more sense as you go through the different modules.

-- Git is made up of three (or four) different levels:
+- Git is made up of three different levels:
   - Your Working Directory
     - These are your local files, on your local machine which you can make modifications to.
+Basically, it is where you are currently working.
     - Modified or new files at this point are considered untracked by the Git repository.
+This means that despite your changes, they are not saved yet to the Git repository.
   - The Staging Index
     - This is the staging area between your Working Directory & Local Repository.
-    - This is basically where untracked files become tracked files when you do a `git add`.
+    - This is where untracked files become tracked files once you do a `git add`.
+    - Once files become tracked, the Git repository starts to care about them and they are ready to be pushed to the Git repository.
-  - The Local/Remote Repository
+  - The Local Repository
-    - This is the `.git` folder within your Working Directory and contains a record of the current repository files and project history such as commits, trees, blobs, etc.
+    - This is the `.git` folder within your Working Directory and contains a record of the current repository files and project history such as commits, trees, blobs, etc. It is a hidden folder, so to see it, enable hidden folders on your machine.
-    - If your repository has a `remote` set, this could be a GitHub repository, for example.
+    - If your repository has a `remote` set, this will be a reference to a remote repository such as a GitHub repository or Bitbucket repository, for example.
-    - Files move from the Index to the Local Repository after doing a `git commit`.
+    - Files move from the Staging Index to the Local Repository after doing a `git commit`.
     - They then move to the Remote Repository after doing a `git push` if a `remote` is set.

 ## Commands covered throughout the crash course